twoojoo/node-smart-queues/README.md

 		0 = item enqueued
 		1 = key is ignored
-		2 = key not prioritized (only with ignoreNotPrioritized option) 3 = missing condition (only with ignoreItemCondition option) 4 = an error occurred
+		2 = key not prioritized (only with ignoreNotPrioritized option) 3 = missing condition (only with ignoreItemOn option) 4 = an error occurred

 		note: case 1,2 and 3 won't cause an error